strawstack/CPUGame/README.md

 # TODO

 - [ ] GC should handle the tick.
 All other subscribe
+- [ ] CPU should poll and take in new process if empty and correct color

 - [ ] Events fire based on the tick
 - [ ] Design CPUController and wires
 - [ ] interface for a destination.
 Methods: